NFT and gambling are causing problems

 Even though the profit from trading card NFTs might be smaller than the average salary of an Ajax, the issue is that players are able to conduct gambling activities despite being restricted from doing so.

 According to a Dutch Football Association comment, players are indeed banned from gambling; however, because Sorare does not fall under the gambling rules, players cannot be held accountable.

-Labeling NFTs as gambling
+Labelling NFTs as gambling

-NFTs and cryptocurrencies are not labeled as gambling tools.
+NFTs and cryptocurrencies are not labelled as gambling tools.
 Cryptocurrencies are utility tokens, and NFTs are intended to provide proof of ownership.
 However, because they’re part of unregulated activities, NFTs can be highly volatile as buyers and sellers use speculation to profit.

-Regular cryptocurrency casinos are partly-regulated.
+Regular cryptocurrency casinos are partly regulated.
 Similarly, an NFT was banned by the SEC in the state of Texas for being considered a security.
 Overall, NFTs are starting to be recognized as gambling or speculative tools, and we could soon see more regulation on the use of NFTs.